 - 2. For scenario B, do the following steps: - a.
-If you are running on z/OS Version 1.6 or Version 1.7, verify that Language Environment PTF for APAR PK12833 is installed. - b.
-If you use the Dynamic Debug facility to place hooks into programs that reside in read-only storage, verify with your system administrator that the Authorized Debug facility has been installed and that you are authorized to use it. - c.
+If you use the Dynamic Debug facility to place hooks into programs that reside in read-only storage, verify with your system administrator that the Authorized Debug facility has been installed and that you are authorized to use it. - b.
 After you start z/OS Debugger, verify that you have not deactivated the Dynamic Debug facility by entering the SET DYNDEBUG OFF command. - 3.
 Verify whether you need to do any of the following tasks: - When you compile a program, do not associate SYSIN with an in-stream data set (for example // SYSIN DD \) because z/OS Debugger requires access to a permanent data set for the source of the program you are debugging. - If you are using #pragma statements to specify your TEST or NOTEST compiler options, see "Compiling your C program with the #pragma statement" on page 43. - The C TEST compiler option implicitly specifies the GONUMBER compiler option, which causes the compiler to generate line number tables that correspond to the input source file.
 You can explicitly remove this option by specifying NOGONUMBER.
 When the TEST and NOGONUMBER options are specified together, z/OS Debugger does not display the current execution line as you step through your code. - Programs that are compiled with both the TEST compiler option and either the OPT(1) or OPT(2) compiler option do not have hooks at line, block, and path points, or generate a symbol table, regardless of the TEST suboptions specified.
 Only hooks for function entry and exit points are generated for optimized programs. - You can specify any number of TEST suboptions, including conflicting suboptions (for example, both PATH and NOPATH).
 The last suboptions that are specified take effect.
 For example, if you specify TEST(BLOCK, NOBLOCK, BLOCK, NOLINE, LINE), what takes effect is TEST(BLOCK, LINE) because BLOCK and LINE are specified last. - No duplicate hooks are generated even if two similar TEST suboptions are specified.
 For example, if you specify TEST (BLOCK, PATH), the BLOCK suboption causes the generation of hooks at entry and exit points.
 The PATH suboption also causes the generation of hooks at entry and exit points.
 However, only one hook is generated at each entry and exit point.